 - Visible gaps in the caulking around the flashing

 They say that April showers bring May flowers, but this also means lots of rain and dampness.
-Spring is the most common time for chimneys to leak.
+Spring is the most common time for a chimney leak.

 However, chimney leaks through the flashing can also occur in the late summer/early fall during thunderstorms and in the winter after snow on chimney tops begins to melt down the chimney walls.

-Due to most chimneys’ locations, you may not notice water damage until it has penetrated further into your roof.
-Constant moisture in your attic or ceiling can lead to wood rot and drywall damage.
+Due to most chimneys’ locations, you may not notice water damage until it has penetrated further into your roofing.
+If it damages the roof flashing there may be constant moisture in your attic or ceiling which can lead to wood rot and drywall damage.

 How Much Does it Cost to Have Chimney Flashing Repaired?

 You must address the problem as soon as you identify that your flashing needs to be replaced.
-Ignoring damaged chimney flashing can lead to further roof damage.
+Ignoring damaged chimney flashing can lead to further roofing damage.

 How to Repair Chimney Flashing

-Leaking chimney flashing can sometimes be repaired by resealing it with new caulk.
+Leaking chimney flashing can sometimes be repaired by resealing it with new caulk or roofing cement.
 However, if your flashing is warped or flared, it may be damaged or worn out beyond repair.